-Site Geology and Hydrogeology: The geology of the off-site area includes an upper unconsolidated formation primarily consisting of poorly sorted mix of highly variable sediments sand, cobbles and boulders.
-A confining clay layer is present at a depth of approximately 150 feet below grade close to the site.
-The depth of groundwater ranges from 55'-65' close to the site.
-Further south (approximately 2,500 feet from the site), the groundwater depth is approximately 137' below grade.
+The geology of the off-site area includes an upper Site Geology and Hydrogeology: unconsolidated formation primarily consisting of poorly sorted mix of highly variable sediments sand, cobbles and boulders.
+A confining clay layer is present at a depth of approximately 150 feet below ground surface (bgs) close to the site.
+The depth of groundwater ranges from 55 to 65 feet bgs.
+Further south (approximately 2,500 feet from the site), the groundwater depth is approximately 137 feet bgs.
 Groundwater flow at shallow depths (at or near the water table) has southwesterly and southeasterly components that converge south of site.
 Groundwater at intermediate depths (35-50 feet below water table) flows southeast.